MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 # The third discovery: a hidden state emerges

-NorthRiver creates Bayesian-style conditional probabilities.
+Kōlea creates Bayesian-style conditional probabilities.

 For example: